bkalafat/reactnd-project-myreads-starter/README.md

 │   └── index.html # DO NOT MODIFY
 └── src
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
-Contains static HTML right now.
+Contains sample data and Bookshelf(/) or SearchBox(/search) by Route.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
+    ├── Book.js # Smallest stateful component of project.
+Has book properties and ability of change its current shelf then infroms its ancestor.
+Used by two different ancestors(SearchBox and Bookshelf)
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
+    ├── Bookshelf.js # Stateful component of project.
+Has shelves to list all categories.
+When a book's shelf changed it will be triggered via its child shelf.js.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg
     │   └── arrow-drop-down.svg
     ├── index.css # Global styles.
 You probably won't need to change anything here.
     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
+    ├── SearchBox.js # Using BooksAPI for searching and adding new book to bookshelf.
+    ├── Shelf.js # Stateless component of project.
+Only lists book elements and informs its ancestor when any book's shelf changed.
 ```

 Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.